MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

   - Number of active alerts and the number of active incidents they're associated with
   - Severity of active incidents
 - **Alerts over time**—shows the number of related **Active** and **Resolved** alerts over time.
 The number of resolved alerts indicates how quickly your organization responds to alerts associated with a threat.
 Ideally, the chart should be showing alerts resolved within a few days.
-- **Impacted assets**—shows the number of distinct devices and email accounts (mailboxes) that currently have at least one active alert associated with the tracked threat.
+- **Impacted assets**—shows the number of distinct assets that currently have at least one active alert associated with the tracked threat.
 Alerts are triggered for mailboxes that received threat emails.
 Review both org- and user-level policies for overrides that cause the delivery of threat emails.
-- **Prevented email attempts**—shows the number of emails from the past seven days that were either blocked before delivery or delivered to the junk mail folder.

 #### Review security resilience and posture

 Each report includes charts that provide an overview of how resilient your organization is against a given threat:

-- **Secure configuration status**—shows the number of devices with misconfigured security settings.
-Apply the recommended security settings to help mitigate the threat.
-Devices are considered **Secure** if they've applied _all_ the tracked settings.
+- **Recommended actions**—shows the **Action status** percentage, or the number of points you've achieved to improve your security posture.
+Perform the recommended actions to help address the threat.
+You can view the breakdown of points by **Category** or **Status**.
-- **Vulnerability patching status**—shows the number of vulnerable devices.
+- **Endpoints exposure**—shows the number of vulnerable devices.
 Apply security updates or patches to address vulnerabilities exploited by the threat.

 ### Analyst report: Get expert insight from Microsoft security researchers